maple3142/babel-preset-maple/README.md

 # babel-preset-maple

-> A babel preset for my self use
+> A babel preset for personal use
 > Take `babel-preset-poi` for reference